 Frances Baker Holmes Fund

 An endowment for the psychology departments assists with travel to conferences.
 Sometimes it funds special projects.
-Direct application and budget to Kathy Richardson.

 Become a Paid Research Assistant

 All active faculty in the department have ongoing research programs.
 Each year, faculty presents new findings at national and international meetings of learned societies and publishes copiously in scholarly journals.
 We are eager to involve our majors and pre-majors in our research.
 It is a valuable opportunity to learn at first hand the technical skills of doing research in psychology, the methods of processing findings, and the style of preparing manuscripts and posters for publication and presentation.
 These positions are generally paid prevailing rates for student assistants.

 Every summer, the Clark Science Center awards summer research fellowships, which provide students the opportunity to work with faculty on their research while also receiving a stipend.
 Faculty members usually take on fellows if they have had them in a class or have worked with them in some sort of prior research context.
 Students should seek this opportunity by talking with faculty about their interest in such a program.
 A call for application submissions is announced every spring, so students should be looking out for this opportunity early in the spring semester.
 This allows sufficient time to talk to a faculty member, and then submit a cogent proposal.

 Many members of the department employ students to work with them throughout the summer on their research.
 Summer research typically involves the work students do as research assistants during the year or after completing an advanced research course.
 These opportunities frequently carry stipends, and are advertised to all majors and minors.